Islandora/migrate_islandora_csv/README.md

 There's certainly more you can do with Drupal 8's Migrate API.
 There's a plethora of source and processing plugins out there that can handle pretty much anything you throw at it.
 XML and JSON are fair game.
 You can also request sources using HTTP, so you can always point it at an existing systems REST API and go from there.
 Eventually, you'll also have to write your own process plugin if you can't make your logic work with the Migrate API's sometimes awkward workflow.

 But really the best thing to do is try and get your data into Islandora!
-You can use the `boilerplate` branch of this repository to clone down an empty migration, ready for you to customize to fit your data.
-And as you assmble it into CSV format, keep in mind that if you have more than just names for things like subjects and authors, that you can always make more CSVs.
+We intend to create a `boilerplate` branch of this repository that will allow you to clone down a migration template, ready for you to customize to fit your data.
+And as you assemble it into CSV format, keep in mind that if you have more than just names for things like subjects and authors, that you can always make more CSVs.
 Think of it like maintaining tables in an SQL database.
 Each CSV has unique keys, so you can lookup/join entiities between CSVs using those keys.
-And you can still pipe delimit the keys like we did in our example to handle multi-vlaued fields.
+And you can still pipe-delimit the keys like we did in our example to handle multi-valued fields.

 The best part is, if you maintain these CSVs, they can be used to make bulk updates to metadata.
 Just make your changes, then run the migration(s) again with the `--update` flag.
 It might not be the most efficient way to do it, as you'll update every entity, even if it didn't change.
 But you can manage that by breaking things down per collection or object type.
 If you can keep the CSVs sufficiently small, it's a viable solution for a small repository.